renanbianchi/Countdown-Timer/readme.md

 This is a basic countdown timer.
-Code needs further optimization and more modularity.
+It has modularity, factories and even a little Easter Egg.
+Enjoy.